Are you looking for the best on-page SEO tools for WordPress?

 All in One SEO (AIOSEO) is a good choice for small businesses and bloggers who want a tool that’s easy to use and can get pro results.

 - Headline Analyzer

 - Easy connection to webmaster tools

-- SEO Analysis of entire site
+- SEO Analysis (site audit)

 - Click-to-add Schema markup for rich snippets

 Good to know: All in One SEO just launched a unique SEO revisions feature.
 This enables you to see the impact of your edits on your search engine rankings.

 2. MonsterInsights: Find Out What’s Working

 MonsterInsights takes the guesswork out of analysis by showing you how your SEO actions are impacting your website results.